intershop/helm-charts/charts/icm-web/README.md

 ### Persistence

 `local`, `cluster`, `azurefiles`, `nfs` are possible persistence options.
-The default is `local` where `persistence.local.sites.dir` need to be set to a valid local folder.
+The default is `local` where `persistence.local.dir` need to be set to a valid local folder.